dottedmag/dottedmag.net/cv.md

 Software systems need both functionality and properties such as flexibility, adaptability and ease of operations.
-I know how to isolate layers, invert dependencies, partition systems, evict state, add immutability, split interfaces and make a thousand other small and large decisions to make it happen.
+I know how to isolate layers, invert dependencies, partition systems, evict state, add immutability, split interfaces and make tons of other small and large decisions to make it happen.

 Requirements change all the time.
-I know how to do an MVP, and avoid spending months implementing features nobody wants.
+I know how to do an MVP to avoid spending months implementing features nobody wants.

 Complexity creeps in.
 I know how to prune unwanted statefulness, remove layering violations, keep the interfaces minimal.

-All software is distributed now: Web SPA is, and a mobile app too.
+All software is distributed now: Web SPA and mobile apps distributed systems too.
 I know how to manage upgrades, do a staged rollout client- and server-side, collect metrics and log messages.
 I know how to deal with old versions of client software suddenly reappearing out of the blue.
-I know how to version REST protocols to avoid breakages, but to stay flexible.
+I know how to version REST protocols to avoid breakages while staying flexible.

 ## Software development

 Give me a task, I'll do it.
 Or better: give me a problem and I'll solve it.

 I always try to see the big picture: can this problem be solved without writing new code?
-By deleting the code we already have?
+By deleting existing code?
 By a change in an internal process?
 Or by using an external service (price, SLA)?
 Does this problem need to be solved at all?

 ## (Distributed) team leadership

-I have an experience leading small engineering teams (from 2 to 8 people), both on-site and distributed (with timezones spread from UTC-4 to UTC+8), both in commercial setting and in a voluntary cooperation around an open source project.
+I have experience leading small engineering teams (from 2 to 8 people), both on-site and distributed (with timezones spread from UTC-4 to UTC+8), both in commercial setting and in a voluntary cooperation around an open source project.

-I like this kind of work, and would like to do it again, especially in an environment where management and technical leadership are separated.
+I like this kind of work and would like to do it again, especially in an environment where management and technical leadership are separated.

 ## Reengineering and refactoring